 LinkedIn Premium gives you access to more company data, allowing you to filter your searches by job title.
 So you can search “CEO” or “customer service manager” and also find related employees.
 LinkedIn has become a go-to for researchers trying to find any executive.

-RocketReach.co is a paid service but allows you to run a few queries each month without a fee.
+RocketReach.co is a paid service that allows you to run a few queries each month without a fee.
 If you pay for the full version, you can access email addresses and mobile phone numbers.
 We’ve found RocketReach information to be relatively reliable.

 Verifyemailaddress.org lets you check an email address to see if it’s valid.
 It’s a free service that is an essential part of our research.
 There’s a good chance the email is valid if it comes up valid here.